Russia's Putin and wife say their marriage is over

 Putin added: "Lyudmila Alexandrovna and I will always remain close - forever, I am sure."

-Neither clarified whether their marriage was legally dissolved, although Lyudmila said it was a "civilised divorce".
+Neither clarified whether their marriage was legally dissolved, although Lyudmila said it was a "civilized divorce".
 Putin's spokesman said he did not know.

 "They separated a long time ago," Dmitry Peskov said.
-"I don't know if the divorce has been formalised, but I can confirm that we are talking about a civilised divorce."
+"I don't know if the divorce has been formalized, but I can confirm that we are talking about a civilized divorce."

 Putin has made questions about his family taboo, jealously guarding information about his daughters, and it is highly unlikely the reporter asked the question without prompting.
 The remarks were first aired after prime time, after 9:30 p.m.